Skip to content

 Digital Plan: 0.25% Annual Fee

 The Digital plan charges a 0.25% annual management fee on your total balance.
 That means if you have $10,000 invested, you pay about $25 per year.
-On $100,000, you would pay $250 annually.
+On $100,000, you pay $250 annually.
+This fee is in addition to the underlying ETF expense ratios (typically 0.03 to 0.15%), making your all-in cost roughly 0.28 to 0.40%.

 Premium Plan: 0.65% Annual Fee

 The Premium plan costs 0.65% annually and requires a minimum balance of $100,000.
-The big addition here is unlimited access to Certified Financial Planners (CFPs) via phone or video call.
+The key addition is unlimited access to Certified Financial Planners (CFPs) via phone or video call.
+A standalone CFP might charge $200 to $400 per hour, so the math can work in your favor if you use the service regularly for complex questions.

 PlatformAnnual FeeMinimum